How to Do Astrophotography: Tips, Techniques, and Gear Guide

 Clear Weather: Minimal Cloud Cover

 Clear skies are crucial for astrophotography.
-Even the most advanced astrophotography camera and the best lens for astrophotography can’t capture clear images through clouds.
+Even the most advanced astrophotography camera and the best lens for astrophotography can’t get clear images through clouds.
 Check the weather forecast and aim for nights when clear skies are predicted.

 Low Light Pollution: Remote Locations